We have started a Patreon page with the hopes that

 Ophélia arrives on Blu-ray from Olive Films.
 This is only single-layered but the black and white film looks very strong in the original 1.66:1 aspect ratio with solid, layered, contrast and decent detail.
 The Blu-ray is exceptionally clean and I saw no noise or artifacts.
 It was a very pleasing presentation.

 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION

 Olive use a DTS-HD Master 2.0 channel at 1941 kbps (24-bit) in the original French language.
 Not much in the way of effects and the transfer handles it all without issue.
-The mysterious score is by Pierre Jansen who has worked on a numbe4r of Chabrol films including Ten Days Wonder, Le Boucher, La femme infidèle and Les Biches to name a few.
+The mysterious score is by Pierre Jansen who has worked on a number of Chabrol films including The Third Lover, Ten Days Wonder, Le Boucher, La femme infidèle and Les Biches to name a few.
 There are no optional, English, yellow subtitles (see sample above) and my Oppo has identified it as being a region 'A'-locked.

 Only onesupplement - a trailer.

 About the Reviewer: Hello, fellow Beavers!
 I have been interested in film since I viewed a Chaplin festival on PBS when I was around 9 years old.
 I credit DVD with expanding my horizons to fill an almost ravenous desire to seek out new film experiences.
 I currently own approximately 9500 DVDs and have reviewed over 5000 myself.
 I appreciate my discussion Listserv for furthering my film education and inspiring me to continue running DVDBeaver.
 Plus a healthy thanks to those who donate and use our Amazon links.

 Although I never wanted to become one of those guys who